aadishj19/Belgium-Pollutants-Data/README.md

 # Belgium Air Pollution Data Analysis

-Certainly!
-Here's how you can hyperlink the text "here" in the README.md file:

 To render the interactive maps, [click here to run the ipynb](https://nbviewer.org/github/aadishj19/Belgium-Pollutants-Data/blob/main/Belgium_Air_Pollutants.ipynb#).

 This Jupyter Notebook showcases an analysis of air pollution data in Belgium.
 It utilizes the `folium` library to create interactive maps, visualizing the distribution of pollutants across different cities in Belgium.